A new pricing model for Google Maps Platform APIs

 Google Maps Service: Transforming lives and businesses all over!

-Google Maps service first launched on February 8, 2015.
-It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our life and transforming industries.
-It has changed the way we ride by providing directions on available transportation method, setting routes and getting traffic information, verbal instructions, finding a location, location sharing and location editing.
+Google Maps service first launched on February 8, 2005.
+It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our lives and transforming industries.
+It has changed the way we ride by providing directions on available transportation methods, setting routes, and getting traffic information, verbal instructions, finding a location, location sharing, and location editing.
 For instance, if you want to know where you can catch your next flight, you can find that information about events and reservations using Google Maps service.
+And of course, it contributes to the virtue to local SEO services.

 16 July 2018, a new pricing model for Google Maps API usage

-A new pricing model ‘pay-as-you-go’ has rolled-out for Google Maps Platform APIs from June 11, 2018.
+Is Google API key is free?
+No, A new pricing model ‘pay-as-you-go’ has rolled-out for Google Maps Platform APIs from June 11, 2018.
 This new pricing plan gives users more flexibility and better control over the usage of Google Maps APIs.
 Now you can use as little or as much you need.
-In short,you only have to pay for what you have used.
+In short, you only have to pay for what you have used.

 Google has provided an extra month of lead time and the new pricing model will go into effect from 16 July 2018.

-The new Geo-location API let you scale easily as you grow.
+The new Geo-location API lets you scale easily as you grow.
 You’ll require a valid API key and a Google Cloud Platform billing account to access the core product.
-Upon enabling billing, you will get access to a free $200 monthly usage to use Maps, Routes and other Places products.
+Upon enabling billing, you will get access to a free $200 monthly usage to use Maps, Routes, and other Places products.

-The latest billing will cost you $0.50 USD / 1000 additional requests, up to 100,000 daily.
+The latest Google API Key billing will cost you $0.50 USD / 1000 additional requests, up to 100,000 daily.
 However, you can manage your cost of use by setting your own QPD limits in Google Cloud Platform Console.

 Google Maps API usage limits